t0mg/wordclock/software/README.md

 - Supports English, French, Italian and Dutch clock faces
 - Web interface over WiFi with captive portal for initial WiFi configuration (see [User's manual](UsersManual.md) for details)
 - Can use network time (NTP) or manual setting
-- Interface offers various orther options such as display color, light sensor sensitivity, and [OTA firmware update](#ota-update)
+- Interface offers various other options such as display color, light sensor sensitivity, and [OTA firmware update](#ota-update)
 - [MQTT client](UsersManual.md#mqtt-client) to control the clock via home automation platforms such as [Home Assistant](https://www.home-assistant.io/)

 ## Demo video